orlovmax/grunt-gulp-boilerplate-light/_automation/_gulp/README.md

 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

 ## Tasks
-Here comes groups of grunt and gulp tasks with some explanations
+Here comes groups ofgulp tasks with some explanations

 #### Start
 Remove placeholders from work directories.
-Grunt: `grunt start` Gulp: `gulp start`
+Gulp: `gulp start`

 * Remove gitkeep files

 #### Dev
 Dev task with static server.
-Grunt: `grunt dev` Gulp: `gulp dev`
+Gulp: `gulp dev`

 * Compile coffescripts
 * Concatenate javascripts